About Me

 James Clerk Maxwell (b.
 June 13, 1831), author of the 1873 Treatise on Electricity and Magnetism demonstrating the identity of the two phenomena, "the most important physicist between Newton and Einstein".

-These three men established the theory that the material world is essentially constituted by the interplay of two immaterial forces, opposite and mutually exclusive.
-Perhaps on a level with these three belongs the British technoscientist Oliver Lodge (b.
+These four men established the theory that the material world is essentially constituted by the interplay of two opposing immaterial forces.
+Equally entranced by the dance of plus and minus was the genius British technoscientist Oliver Lodge (b.
 12 June 1851).
 He extended and applied electromagnetic theory to wireless transmission, the bipolar electrical cell, the study of lightning, automotive engineering (the spark plug), and fog-busting.
 He might almost be the man in Steinberg's drawing.
-Oliver Lodge is also remembered as a president of the (British) Society for Psychical Research.
+Oliver Lodge was also twice a highly active president of the British Society for Psychical Research.

-Mention must also be made of another researcher associated with a form of magnetism, so-called animal magnetism: Franz Anton Mesmer (b.
+Mention must also be made of another experimenter associated with a form of magnetism, so-called animal magnetism: Franz Anton Mesmer (b.
 May 23, 1734) who, applying the principal of universal immaterial polarized force to medicine, psychology and sexuality, was the progenitor of dynamic psychiatry and the experimental approach to subjectivity.
+Mesmerism was, of course, a principle object of study at the SPR.

 This universe a thing of dream